Photos

 1st Generation:

 Martha was the daughter of James and Mary Sclater.
-She wrote her will on September 11, 1765 and it was proven in court on October 17, 1765.
-In her will she named her children John Brodie, Alexander Brodie, Sarah McNamara (and her husband Florence), and Martha Kincaid and also her grandson Alexander Brodie (son of her deceased son James).
-Strangely, Martha also listed Sarah McNamara as the mother of her grandson Alexander.
-Could Alexander have been adopted or raised by his aunt Sarah Brodie McNamara after the death of his father in 1762?
+She wrote her will on September 11, 1765, and described herself as a resident of Elizabeth City County, Virginia.
+It was proven in court on October 17, 1765 in neighboring Norfolk County, Virginia.
+In her will she named her children John Brodie, Alexander Brodie, Sarah McNamara (and her husband Florence McNamara), and Martha Kincaid, and also her grandson Alexander Brodie.

 They had the following children:

-1 James Brodie was born after 1722.
-He died before November 2, 1762 in Hampton, Elizabeth City Co., Virginia.
+1 Mary "Molly" Brodie was born circa 1723, probably in Hampton, Elizabeth City Co., Virginia.
+She died after 1762.

 She married Alexander Kincaid on March 12, 1762 in Norfolk Co., Virginia.